 HIV genome structure and organization

 The length of HIV-1 HXB2 (HIV reference sequence) genome is about 9719 bps and HIV-2 BEN genome is about 10359 bps (figure 5).
 Overall, HIV genome produces 15 proteins.
 The 5’ and 3’ ends consist of long terminal repeats (LTR) or also known as Untranslated Terminal Repeats (UTR).
 The 5’ – gag – pol – env – 3 ’ are the three genes that code for most of the structural proteins and necessary enzymes for viral replication.
-The structural elements and genes of HIV genome and their function or product are described below as they appear from 5’ to 3’.

 LTR or UTR: The long terminal repeat is the most conserved region in the HIV -1 genome [Pillart et al 2004, Kuiken et al 2009].
 It promotes viral packing before budding out, regulates and promotes transcriptional activation, binds primer for reverse transcription and dimerizes two single strands of RNA [Lu et al 2011].
 It has splice donor site contributing to the packing of the full length viral RNAs [Mann et al 1985, McBridge et al 1996].
 It interacts with the nucleocapsid domains to incorporate the full-length genome during the assembly of new virions [Berkhout 1996].
 Researchers have proposed that the 5’-UTR adopts multiple secondary structures and